SkillsFundingAgency/das-assessor-service/README.md

 * run `dotnet restore`
 * run `dotnet run`

-**Note:** Running the solution from VS2019 is not supported currently as the Login Service (OpenId Identity Server 4) is configured by default for the client end point to originate at https://localhost:5015 which is not a valid port for IIS Express; altering the Login Service configuration is out of scope for this Readme.
+**Note:** In production, user authentication in this solution is handled by an external service, GovUkSignIn.
+Running the solution from VS2019 is supported by bybassing this external authentication using the configuration variable "StubAuth" = true.
+Take care, when changing this variable in a deployment pipeline, that the change is not accidentally applied to production and ensure that you revert the change in any pipelines you have used to test authentication.

 * To run a local copy you will also need the following solutions locally:
     * [Login Service](https://github.com/SkillsFundingAgency/das-login-service)